Skip to main content

 visitor_id

-The browser identifier (or device identifier for mobile platforms) The field will contain an empty string if the visitor can’t be identified, for example, a search bot.
+The browser identifier (or device identifier for mobile platforms).
+In most configurations the field is always present.
+It contains an empty string if the visitor can’t be identified (for example, a search bot).
 If the identification product is disabled, a dummy value is used.
+The field is omitted from the response (undefined) when the workspace has Zero Trust mode enabled.
+In that case the backend does not return a visitor identifier to the client and you should retrieve it from the Server API using event_id.

 sealed_result